OWASP/wrongsecrets/README.md

 We have 3 ways of playing CTFs:

--   The quick "let's play"-approach based on our own Heroku domain [https://wrongsecrets-ctf.herokuapp.com](https://wrongsecrets-ctf.herokuapp.com), which we documented for you here.
+-   The quick "let's play"-approach based on our own Heroku domain [https://wrongsecrets-ctf.herokuapp.com](https://wrongsecrets-ctf.herokuapp.com) or our Okteto domain [https://wrongsecrets-ctf-commjoen.cloud.okteto.net/](https://wrongsecrets-ctf-commjoen.cloud.okteto.net/), which we documented for you here.
 -   A more extended approach documented in [ctf-instructions.md](/ctf-instructions.md).
 -   A fully customizable CTF setup where every player gets its own virtual instance of WrongSecrets and a virtual instance of the wrongsecrets-desktop, so they all can play hassle-free.
 For this you have to use [the WrongSecrets CTF Party setup](https://github.com/OWASP/wrongsecrets-ctf-party).